At the centre of the Peri-cene project is the international ‘Policy Laboratory’. This is a space for collaborative working on the -

-- Online Peri-urban Analysis Tool for spatial development / climate risk & resilience:
+- Peri-cene Analysis Tool ( P-CAT) for spatial mapping of urban / climate interactions;

 Who is in the Policy Lab?